Subham0207/game-engine/Documentation.md

             # Save the model locations. -- done
             # Save the camera position. -- done
         vi. create a scenery
-    6. Loading Animation
+    6. Loading AnimationType
         1. Updating our Data structure.
 Storeing animation data.
             ## Bone over time applies transformation to vertices in a mesh that it influences.
                 i.
-Bone Animation and Bone influence of each vertices of a mesh is stored separatly. ii.
+Bone AnimationType and Bone influence of each vertices of a mesh is stored separatly. ii.
 Bone OffsetMatrix.
 Vertex moved in bone space.
             ## Inverse kinematics and Forward Kinematics.
     6.1.
 Character class.